kalealex/data237-au23/README.md

 Alex will hold office hours in John Crerar Library (JCL) room 263.

-Krisha and Danni will hold office hours on the JCL second floor common area and on Zoom (links in table above).
+Krisha and Danni will hold office hours on the JCL second floor common area outside of JCL 291 and on Zoom (links in table above).

 **Office hours begin on October 2 and end on December 1.**